 To attend this webinar, please contact Caroline Dennington at firstname.lastname@example.org for registration details.

-A copy of the paper can be found on our Huddle Extranet.
+A copy of the paper can be found on the IIAR> Member365 extranet.
 If you get a chance, have a read through and don’t forget to come to the session with lots of questions which David will be only too happy to answer!